-Valuing Respect is a global collaborative platform, led by Shift, with the support of three regional partners and kindly funded by Norges Bank Investment Management.
+Valuing Respect is a global collaborative platform, led by Shift, with the support of three regional partners and kindly funded by the Ministry of Foreign Affairs of Finland, the Ministry of Foreign Affairs of Norway and Norges Bank Investment Management.

 Welcome to Valuing Respect, a global collaborative platform, led by Shift, to research and co-create better ways of evaluating business respect for human rights.
 Over the next three years, we aim to develop tools and insights that can help both companies and their stakeholders focus their resources on actions that effectively improve outcomes for people.

 For years, many -within business and beyond- have deployed vast efforts and resources to embed respect for human rights in companies’ operations and value chains.
 They have done so knowing that it is every company’s responsibility to do business with respect for people’s basic dignity and equality; that this is critical for any company or market that aims to earn societal trust; and that it offers many of the best opportunities for companies to contribute to the Sustainable Development Goals.